Learn about the best solutions on How to store your loose-leaf tea to extend its freshness, and keep it tasty.

 Light causes tea leaves to degrade into a bitter-tasting substance.

 Tea aficionados are still trying to figure out how much light affects tea leaves, but photo degeneration still affects flavor and should be avoided.

 Tea Should Be Kept Away From Noxious Odors

 Tea leaves absorb the scent of their environment.
-Jasmine tea contains jasmine flowers, and so the tea is jasmine scented.
+Jasmine tea contains jasmine flowers, so the tea is jasmine-scented.

-However, if tea leaves get in contact with an odor, they will absorb that odor.
+However, if tea leaves come in contact with an odor, they will absorb that odor.

 Wooden containers, airtight tin cans, and plastic containers can prevent the tea from taking on any undesirable flavors.

 Keep your tea away from any kind of strong scent.